Klosmi/salesforce/Apex.md

 |:--------------|:----------|:------------|:-------------|:------------------|:--------------|
 |Access Modifier|  Keyword  | Return Type |  Method Name | Parameter         |body of method |

+__Parameter__
+A parameter is a variable that serves as a placeholder, waiting to receive a value.
+Parameters are declared similarly to a variable, with a data type followed by the parameter name.

 *creating a simple class:*
 `class` keyword + `name`
 like: